-Overall, Egypt underperforms as regards its business climate, only ranking 128nd out of 190 in the World Bank ranking Doing Business 2018 with a distance to frontier (DTF) score of 56.2 out of 100 - an increase of 0.1 in DTF score compared to 2017.
+Overall, Egypt underperforms as regards its business climate, only ranking 128nd out of 190 in the World Bank ranking Doing Business 2018 with a distance to frontier (DTF)77 score of 56.2 out of 100 - an increase of 0.1 in DTF score compared to 2017.
 FDI remains to be concentrated in the oil&gas sector, with renewable energy on the rise (wind and solar).
 To improve this situation, on 1 June 2017, a new Investment Law entered into effect in Egypt.
-In
+In November 2017, the Egyptian Government also launched an online "Investment Map", a dedicated website that displays the details of investment opportunities across the country.

-&lt;sup>76 Full statistics available here http://trade.ec.europa.eu/doclib/docs/2006/september/tradoc\122000.pdf
+76 Full statistics available here http://trade.ec.europa.eu/doclib/docs/2006/september/tradoc_122000.pdf

-&lt;sup>77 The DTF score is a measurement used by the World Bank to assess the absolute level of regulatory performance in economies over time.
+77 The DTF score is a measurement used by the World Bank to assess the absolute level of regulatory performance in economies over time.